Fionnuala Toner

 Fionnuala Toner (born 6 March 1990) is a Northern Ireland netball international.
 She represented Northern Ireland at the 2011 and 2019 Netball World Cups and at the 2014 and 2018 Commonwealth Games.
-She was also a member of the Northern Ireland team that were silver medallists at the 2017 European Netball Championships.
+She was also a member of the Northern Ireland team that were silver medallists at the 2017 Netball Europe Open Championships.
 She has played in the Netball Superleague for Team Northumbria, London Pulse and Team Bath.
 Toner is also an Ireland women's basketball international.
 Her younger sister, Máire Toner, is also a Northern Ireland netball international.

 Early life, family and education

 Toner was raised in the Malone Road district of Belfast.
 Her younger sister, Máire Toner, is also a Northern Ireland netball international.
 Between 2001 and 2008 Fionnuala attended Our Lady and St Patrick's College, where she played both netball and basketball.
 Between 2008 and 2009 she attended Kent School, where she played basketball and lacrosse.
 Between 2009 and 2013 she attended Queen's University, where she gained a BSc in Accounting.
 Between 2011 and 2012 she attended MacMurray College.
 In 2013–14 she gained a Postgraduate diploma in Advanced Accounting from Ulster University.